 Before we get into how to determine how much light you’ll need, we must first clarify how to measure a bulb’s light output.
 The best way to categorize the brightness of a lightbulb is by its lumens.
 Lumens are the measure of the total amount of visible light from a lamp or light source.
 As a general rule of thumb, it takes 20 lumens per square foot to create adequate ambient lighting.

-As a guide to curate the perfect ambient light, here are the most common lighting tools for the job:
+As a guide to curating the perfect ambient light, here are the most common lighting tools for the job:

 - Chandelier: Evolved from the classic candelabra, chandeliers have a branched frame equipped with multiple lamps to light up the surrounding space.